 Short-term effects of alcohol on your vision

 Drinking alcohol will slow down reactions and therefore reflexes will be slower, this is one of the main reasons why it’s dangerous and illegal to drink and drive.
 This slow reaction also affects your vision, with a slower pupil reaction, making it more difficult to clearly distinguish between different objects based on lightness and darkness.

 Alcohol can cause blurry and distorted vision and while everyone reacts differently to different amounts of alcohol, you will likely experience this at some point.
 There is a delay between the brain and the eyes due to the slow pace of communication between neurotransmitters in the brain which weakens the eye muscle coordination.

-Over consumption of alcohol can also result in an increasing occurrence of dry eye and eyelid twitching.
+Overconsumption of alcohol can also result in an increased occurrence of dry eye and eyelid twitching.
 Symptoms like these will likely stop once you have stopped drinking.